U.S. Department of State Seal

 Outdoor Recreation/Adventure

-• Be aware that Australian fauna can be dangerous.
-From jellyfish to crocodiles, sharks, poisonous insects, and snakes, the continent and its waters host wildlife that merit awe and respect in equal doses.
+• Australian wildlife can be dangerous.
+From jellyfish to crocodiles, sharks, poisonous insects, and snakes, the continent and its waters host animals that merit awe and respect in equal doses.

 • Visit the Wet Tropics Management Authority visitor information guide for information on Australian wildlife and marine life.